semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Subcategory

-Include subcategory to explain what is the type of the rule.
+Include a subcategory to explain what is the type of the rule.
 See the subsections below for more details.

 ##### vuln

 A vulnerability rule is something that developers certainly want to resolve.
-For example, an SQL Injection rule which uses taint mode.
+For example, an SQL Injection rule that uses taint mode.
 Example:

 - https://semgrep.dev/playground/r/javascript.sequelize.security.audit.sequelize-injection-express.express-sequelize-injection